Ellen-syq/SmartUpdater/README.md

 # SmartUpdater

-This repository contains the code for the paper "SmartUpdater: Enabling Transparent, Automated, and Secure Upgrading of Stateful Smart Contracts".
+This repository contains the code for the paper "SmartUpdater: Enabling Transparent, Automated, and Secure Maintenance of Stateful Smart Contracts".

-Here, we develop a full-fledged compiler, SmartUpdater, for stateful smart contract maintenance.
+Here, we develop a tool chain, SmartUpdater, for stateful smart contract maintenance.

 ## Repository Structure